Bbethanyy/Muon_Tomography_article/README.md

 # Muon Tomography article
 A research article I wrote after an international science exchange organized by Fundació La Pedrera
 ## 📄 Abstract
 This paper presents a conceptual design for a muon tomography system using scintillator detectors.
 We highlight its potential to replace traditional archaeological methods for detecting underground structures.
+The applications and studies are centered on the Pyramids of Giza (Egypt).

 ## 📥 Full Article
 [👉 Read Here](./BethanyQuintero_ScientificPaper.pdf)